jreaso/economic-data-analysis/README.md

 # Economic Data Analysis - FRED API

-Basic analysis of economic indicators and stock prices.
+Analysis of US economic indicators and stock prices.
 We use the **FRED** (Federal Reserve Economic Data) API with `fredapi` wrapper along with Yahoo finance `yfinance` python package.

 This project contains a notebook `analysis.ipynb` with all the analysis.
 The analysis explore economic indicators available with the FRED API and includes:
 - Plotting various historical economic indicators.